Department of Archaeology, University of Sheffield: 2010-2021

-Threat of closure, May 2021 onwards
+Closure

 On 21 May 2021, it was announced that the University of Sheffield was considering closing the department, to stop teaching archaeology, and making all the department's staff redundant.
 The two other options considered were to further invest in the department, or to close the department but keep some teaching and research in archaeology within other departments of the university.
 On 26 May, it was announced that the university's preferred way forwards was to close the department but merge some of its staff into other departments.
 One of the department's lecturers, Hugh Willmott, stated that this would involve moving "only two small elements of our teaching into dispersed departments where they shall surely wither and quickly die".

 The threat of closure has received criticism.
 A statement from the Council for British Archaeology described the proposed closure as "devastating" and went on to say that "at a time when commercial archaeology is desperate for new employees the loss of a department with Sheffield's reputation and track record is a short-sighted and retrograde step".
 A former department academic, Mike Parker Pearson, stated: "Sheffield is one of the UK's leading departments of archaeology, known and respected throughout the world.
 I suspect the vice-chancellor has no idea of the international outrage that closing the department is going to cause."
 A letter to The Times beginning "We are dismayed at the news that the University of Sheffield's renowned Department of Archaeology is under threat of closure" was signed by leading British archaeologists, including Amy Bogaard, Graeme Barker, Chris Gosden, Melanie Giles, Richard Hodges, and Colin Renfrew.
 An anonymous donor offered the university £200,000 if the department was kept open.
 The University Senate met on 23 June; a final decision was made on 12 July to close the department.
 By this point a petition to keep the department has gained more than 42,000 signatures.
 The University and College Union subsequently "[entered] into dispute with University management".

 In December 2021, it was announced that the department would close at the end of the 2023/24 academic year.
 Remaining permanent academics would then move to either the history or biological sciences departments.